speedscale/docs/docs/end-to-end.md

 ## Making sense of a Replay

-You can find a report for your Replay in the [dashboard](https://app.speedscale.com/reports) and you will see something like this.
+If you are already viewing the Snapshot you recorded, you can see your replay appear in the `Replay` tab.
+Alternatively, you can find a report for your Replay in the [dashboard](https://app.speedscale.com/reports).
+It should look something like this.

 ![Report](./end-to-end/report.png)